omidshenavar/ganjine-plasmoid/README.md

 - KDE Plasma 6.0 or later.
 - Internet connection to fetch poems from ganjoor.net.

+### Download
+Download the latest version from the [Releases page](https://github.com/omidshenavar/ganjine-plasmoid/releases).

 ### Install via Source
 1. Clone the repository:
     ```bash